PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <br>

 # **2.9 Improving Github Workflows**
-- Currently the workflows do not have any jobs that runs the Unit tests or the UI tests.
+- Currently the workflows do not have any jobs that run the Unit tests or the UI tests.
 Hence modifications in the workflow to allow both tests to run will be a good feature to have.By running unit tests and UI tests as part of our Github workflow, we can get early feedback on code changes and catch issues before they are merged into the main branch.
 This can help prevent bugs from being introduced into the production code.
 - It can provide a faster feedback loop for developers and can help them iterate and develop features more quickly.By automating testing as part of your Github workflow, you can reduce the need for manual testing.
 This can save time and resources and allow developers to focus on other tasks.
 - Job for Unit test would be :
 ```yml